Twitter hasn’t had the easiest time adjusting to the new social media landscape.

 They’re very real and often used in very interesting ways.

-Another is they can get you banned.
+Another issue with fake followers is they can get you banned.

 Twitter makes a business promoting posts and connecting real users with each other.